 GRADUATE PROGRAMS IN DETAIL

-• M.A. (full-time or part-time)
+• M.A.

 • Ph.D.

-Students in the Ph.D. program have been admitted to a five-year fellowship during which, subject to their satisfactory completion of the requirements at each stage, they will attain an M.A. and an M.Phil., before receiving the Ph.D. after the completion and successful oral defense of an extended research dissertation.
+Students in the Ph.D. program have been admitted to a six-year fellowship during which, subject to their satisfactory completion of the requirements at each stage, they will attain an M.A. and an M.Phil., before receiving the Ph.D. after the completion and successful oral defense of an extended research dissertation.

 M.A.

 The M.A. degree is earned by graduate-level work in ancient Greek, Latin, or both.
 Superior reading knowledge in the language(s) in question is required for admission.
-If only one of the languages is used for the degree, students are still expected to have completed at least one year of advanced work in the other language; transcripts of undergraduate coursework are accepted as evidence that this requirement has been met.
+If only one of the languages is used for the degree, students are still expected to have completed at least one year of advanced work in the other language; transcripts of undergraduate course work are accepted as evidence that this requirement has been met.

 Highly motivated and prepared students will be able to complete the degree in two semesters, but most students will do so in three; no full-time student may take longer than four semesters.
 Students may also enroll as part-time students.
 Part-time students may complete the degree in up to eight consecutive semesters.
 Leaves of absence that extend the time limit will only be granted in cases in which a student’s other obligations conflict unavoidably with attendance at the University.
 The time limit may be extended by petition in special circumstances.
 For more information, see the GSAS website.